todd-skelton/chase-sets/docs/adrs/013-stripe-marketplace-model.md

 - Allocation across multiple seller balances
 - Multiple transfers (one per seller) from the platform to connected accounts

-If Stripe’s constraints prevent this, we fall back to charging per seller.
+If Stripeâ€™s constraints prevent this, we fall back to charging per seller.

 Suggested Stripe docs to review: